-If you have relatives or a friend that will care for Bruno and Lulu that is the way to go.
-If not, consider boarding them at a kennel or treat them to a vacation at a pet hotel.
-Another option, one I embrace is Pets Are Inn.
+If you have relatives or a friend that will care for Bruno and Lulu, that is the way to go.
+If not, consider boarding them at a kennel or treat them to vacation at a pet hotel.
+Another option, one I embrace, is Pets Are Inn.
 Your precious pet boards in the home of a pet lover like you.
-Our travel blogger Kay worked with this organization for years and often doggies, and kitties who boarded with Kay didn’t want to go home!
+Our travel blogger Kay worked with this organization for years, and often doggies and kitties who boarded with Kay didn’t want to go home!

-Don’t forget to remove all pet articles as well.
-That includes litter boxes, scratching boards, food bowls, pet doors, toys, and bedding.
-If you are removing the pets, you might as well make a “no pets live here” impression on buyers.
+Don’t forget to remove all pet articles, including litter boxes, scratching boards, food bowls, pet doors, toys, and bedding.
+If you are eliminating the pets, you might as well make a “no pets live here” impression on buyers.